How Does a Court Determine the Amount to Be Paid For Temporary Spousal Support As Opposed to Permanent Spousal Support?

-First, it must be noted that Courts have broad discretion to fashion spousal support awards, and no order for spousal support, either pendente lite (temporary), or permanent support will be overturned on appeal unless for abuse of discretion.
+First, it must be noted that Courts have broad discretion to fashion spousal support awards, and no order for spousal support, either temporary spousal support (also known as pendente lite), or permanent support will be overturned on appeal unless for abuse of discretion.

-The Court may use “Guideline” (DissoMaster) support schedules when fashioning an award of pendente lite spousal support (temporary spousal support), but one schedule of guidelines for support cannot be used for both temporary and permanent spousal support orders, since the purpose of a temporary order of spousal support is far different than that of a permanent order.
-Temporary spousal support is utilized to maintain the living conditions and standards of the parties in as close to the status quo position as possible pending trial and the division of their assets and obligations.
+The Court may use “Guideline” (DissoMaster) support schedules when fashioning an award of temporary support, but one schedule of guidelines for support cannot be used for both temporary and permanent spousal support orders, since the purpose of a temporary order of spousal support is far different than that of a permanent order.

 But even these general principles give way to the broad discretion of the Court to fashion a spousal support award when meeting the needs of individuals involved in the litigation before the Court.
 See, for instance, In re Marriage of Winter (1992) 7 Cal.App.4th 1926, 10 Cal.Rptr.2d 225, [Wife entitled to temporary spousal support in excess of need where parties’ lifestyle included use of discretionary income for savings and investment, thus the temporary order preserved status quo].

 Third, the award has a psychological impact on the trial judge.
-Trial judges almost always want to know the amount of the pendente lite award and how well the parties did on it.
+Trial judges almost always want to know the amount of the temporary spousal support award and how well the parties did on it.
 At the very least, it represents the considered opinion of another (or perhaps the same) judge as to what level of support was appropriate.
 If the award was totally without significance, why would trial courts even care what it was?

-The moral is simply to be aware of the significance of the temporary support order and to enter into any stipulations or to prepare for the OSC with this in mind.
+The moral is simply to be aware of the significance of the temporary support order and to enter into any stipulations or to prepare for the Request for Order (RFO) with this in mind.
 Since the temporary spousal support award sets the tone for the case and, despite all judicial pronouncements to the contrary, has a profound influence on what the final support award is likely to be, a great deal of care and preparation should go into the temporary support hearing.

 It is important to remember that the supported spouse’s expenses after the dissolution is final will likely be higher than they were before.
-S/he is likely to have to purchase individual health insurance and pay taxes on spousal support, expenses which s/he may not have had under the temporary order.
+They are likely to have to purchase individual health insurance and pay taxes on spousal support, expenses which they may not have had under the temporary order.